Maurice Francis Burke: Bishop of Cheyenne

 On August 9, 1887, Burke was appointed the first bishop of the new Diocese of Cheyenne by Pope Leo XIII.
 Burke received his episcopal consecration on October 28, 1887, from Archbishop Patrick Feehan, with Bishops William McCloskey and Henry Cosgrove serving as co-consecrators, at Holy Name Cathedral in Chicago.

 By 1889, the diocese had five priests and 5,000 parishioners spread over a huge area.
 In addition, he faced attacks by the American Protective Association, an anti-Catholic and anti-Irish hate group.
 The virulence forced the Sisters of Charity to abandon their institutions in the diocese.
 Burke travelled to Rome to petition the Vatican to attach the diocese to a more established one, citing the dire conditions in Wyoming.
 The pope denied his request.
-In a letter to Katherine Drexel, Burke described himself as a "bishop in name only" without parishioners or priests.
+In a letter to Mother Katherine Drexel, Burke described himself as a "bishop in name only" without parishioners or priests.
 In 1893, Pope Leo XIII attached the Diocese of Cheyenne to the ecclesiastical province of Dubuque, and transferred Burke to another diocese.

 Bishop of Saint Joseph

-Pope Leo XIII appointed Burke as bishop of the Diocese of Saint Joseph on June 19, 1893.
-During his tenure in Saint Joseph, he liquidated the heavy debt incurred by the construction of its cathedral, built an episcopal residence and a school for the cathedral parish, and opened new missions and parishes.

-Burke was considered an authority on the Italian writer Dante Alighieri and served as president of the American Dante Society.
+Pope Leo XIII appointed Burke as bishop of Saint Joseph on June 19, 1893.
+During his tenure in Saint Joseph, he liquidated the heavy debt incurred by the construction of its cathedral, built an episcopal residence and a school for the cathedral parish, and opened new missions and parishes.Burke was considered an authority on the Italian writer Dante Alighieri and served as president of the American Dante Society.

 Death and legacy

-After three years of failing health, Maurice Burke died in St. Joseph, Missouri, on May 12, 1923 at age 77.
+After three years of failing health, Maurice Burke died in St. Joseph, Missouri, on May 12, 1923, at age 77.
 Burke's collection of 3,000 books was donated to the Catholic University of America in Washington, D.C.